KiranMohan/distributed-computing-assignment2/README.md

 **How to run**

-- Requirements: Linux, Java 8
+- Requirements: Linux, Java 8, JacORB 3.7
+- Set JACORB_HOME to JacORB path.
 - run the script lamport-clock.sh.
    - The script will launch three event handler processors,
    - After about 1 mins, it will shut all processes when the demo is over.